ellneal/swift-result/README.md

 # Result

-A simple `Result<Value, Error: Swift.Error>` while we wait for Swift 5.
+A simple `Result<Success, Failure: Swift.Error>` while we wait for Swift 5.

 ### Installation